 Spending time with new content helps move concepts and ideas into Long-term Memory.

 Learning about students' cultures and connecting them to instructional practices helps all students feel like valued members of the community, which improves Motivation.

-Independent reading promotes literacy by emphasizing student choice, with teacher support in selecting books, as well as by making time for free reading.
+Independent reading promotes literacy by emphasizing student choice with teacher support in selecting books, as well as by making time for free reading.

 Practicing until achieving several error-free attempts is critical for retention.